ToshioCP/Gobject-tutorial/src/sec7.src.md

 tstr/tstr.h
 @@@

-- 7: Uses `G_DECLARE_DERIVABLE_TYPE` like the example in the previous section.
+- 6: Uses `G_DECLARE_DERIVABLE_TYPE`.
+The TStr class is derivable and its child class will be defined later.
-- 9-13: TStrClass has one class method.
+- 8-12: TStrClass has one class method.
-It is `set_string`.
+It is `set_string` member of the TStrClass structure.
 This will be overridden by the child class `TNumStr`.
-The class method is called by the public function `t_str_set_string`.
-It has a string parameter and sets the instance string with the string (argument).
-TNumStr class holds a string like TStr, but it holds the type of the string as well.
-The class method `set_string` will be overridden and it will set not only the string but also the type in the child class.
-The detailed explanation will be in the later part of this section and the next section.
+Therefore, Both TStr and TNumStr has `set_string` member in their classes but they point different functions.
-- 15-16: `t_str_concat` connects two strings of TStr instances and returns a new TStr instance.
+- 14-15: The public function `t_str_concat` connects two strings of TStr instances and returns a new TStr instance.
-- 19-23: Setter and getter.
+- 18-22: Setter and getter.
-- 26-30: Functions to create a TStr object.
+- 25-29: Functions to create a TStr object.

 ## C file

-The C file of TStr object is as follows.
+The C file `tstr.c` for TStr is as follows.
-It is `tstr.c`.

 @@@include
 tstr/tstr.c
 @@@

 - 3-9: `enum` defines a property id.
-`PROP_STRING` is the id of "string" property.
+The member `PROP_STRING` is the id of the "string" property.
-Only one property is defined here, so you can define it without `enum`.
+Only one property is defined here, so it is possible to define it without `enum`.
-However, `enum` can be applied to define two or more properties.
+However, `enum` can be applied to define two or more properties and it is more common.
-So, this way is more recommended.
-In the same way, an array `str_properties` is used. it stores a static pointer for GParamSpec.
+The last member `N_PROPERTIES` is two because `enum` is zero-based.
+An array `str_properties` has two elements since `N_PROPERTIES` is two.
+The first element isn't used and it is assigned with NULL.
+The second element will be assigned a pointer to a GParamSpec instance in the class initialization function.
 - 11-13: TStrPrivate is a C structure.
 It is a private data area for TStr.
 If TStr were a final type, then no descendant would exist and TStr instance could be a private data area.